Skip to content ↓

 How will the curriculum be matched to my child’s needs?

 We follow a 'whole school approach' to SEND and work to ensure that all of our pupils feel fully included.
-We are committed to ensuring that pupils with SEND can fulfil their potential and achieve their best possible outcomes.
-Differentiation is used to ensure that new learning is matched to the pupil’s ability, while allowing them to be stretched and challenged.
+We are committed to ensuring that pupils with SEND can fulfil their potential and achieve their individual excellence.
+Adaptive and inclusive teaching ensures that all pupils can fully access the curriculum and can retain and recall new learning.
 A learning environment where pupils feel confident and secure in voicing their opinions is actively encouraged and valued.
-The Individual Profile will identify the necessary teaching strategies and styles of intervention required.
-Planning and teaching will be adapted to meet the individual learning needs so that personalised learning can take place.
+The Individual Profile will identify the necessary teaching strategies and styles of intervention required so that personalised learning can take place.

 How will I know my child is progressing in their learning?